Looking for your next ski adventure? Check out Singular magazine’s tips on the best ski resorts to visit when you’re a savvy single traveler.

 Terrain: On Aspen Mountain, there are no beginner runs, 48 percent are intermediate runs, 26 percent are advanced runs and 26 percent are extremely difficult runs.

 Singular California native Rachel Will names Mammoth as her favorite ski destination.
-Currently a senior at the University of Southern California, Rachel says it’s a fun place for groups, with abundant runs and activities on the mountain.
+Rachel says it’s a fun place for groups, with abundant runs and activities on the mountain.

 Even though she’s a triathlete, Rachel says she spends the first day of the season with her bum in the snow, remembering how to ski; she eventually gets the hang of it—but not without providing comic relief for her skiing companions.

-As a student, she appreciates the prices at Mammoth, with a one-day lift ticket running in the range of $90.
+She says she appreciates the prices at Mammoth, with a one-day lift ticket running in the range of $90.
 She usually stays at a friend’s cabin in Mammoth Lakes to keep the lodging cost down.
 All together, with transportation, food and “post-run libations,” Rachel estimates she spends about $130 a day at Mammoth.
-She says a popular option for lodging is the USC Ski & Snowboard house.
-For $20 a night non-members who are USC students can stay at the club’s house.

 For après ski activities, Rachel recommends the Hyde Lounge with its guest DJs and club atmosphere.
 She also likes Whiskey Creek, describing it as a typical mountain bar with a raucous happy hour and a nice mix of locals and visitors.
 She says Base Camp serves a hearty breakfast to fortify skiers for a day on the slopes and says they will even make you sandwiches to carry along in your backpack.
 Another favorite eatery Rachel recommends is Schat’s bakery, which makes fresh-baked goods on site.